rgilks/planeo/docs/text-to-speech.md

 ## Future Enhancements (Potential)

-- User preference to disable TTS.
+- User preference to disable TTS (via UI, complementing the environment variable for global control).
 - User preference for voice selection.
 - More sophisticated rate limiting and queueing if API limits become an issue.
 - Admin panel to manage available voices.